belangeo/pyo/doc/PyoObject/Port.rst

     New input signal to process.

-    :param fadetime: float
+    :param fadetime: float, optional

     Crossfade time between old and new input.
+Default to 0.05.

 .. method:: Port.setRiseTime(x)